nanocurrency/nano-docs/docs/protocol-design/distribution-and-units.md

 title: Protocol Design - Distribution and Units
-description: Review the breakdown of divisibility, distribution and units within the Nano protocol
+description: Review the breakdown of divisibility, distribution and units within the nano protocol

 # Protocol Design - Distribution and Units